 The group meet to share experiences and highlight issues that are important to them.
-It is a space to do something proactive and positive and bring some hope and purpose to life after diagnosis.
-The IDWG are working to improve life for people living with dementia throughout Ireland.
+It is a space to do something proactive and positive and bring hope and purpose to life after diagnosis.
+The IDWG is working to improve life for people living with dementia throughout Ireland.

-The group is supported by The Alzheimer Society of Ireland and their work is overseen by a Steering Group comprised of six people living with dementia.
-The IDWG is made up of an Eastern Group which meets in Dublin, a Southern Group which meets in Mitchelstown in Cork and coming in 2019 a North Western Group.
+The group is supported by The Alzheimer Society of Ireland, and their work is overseen by a Steering Group comprised of six people living with dementia.
+The IDWG meets in person and online and you can find out more about the IDWG here or by reading our information flyer